Historiography

-Historiography is the study of the methods of historians in developing history as an academic discipline, and by extension is any body of historical work on a particular subject.
-The historiography of a specific topic covers how historians have studied that topic using particular sources, techniques, and theoretical approaches.
-Scholars discuss historiography by topic—such as the historiography of the United Kingdom, that of WWII, the pre-Columbian Americas, early Islam, and China—and different approaches and genres, such as political history and social history.
-Beginning in the nineteenth century, with the development of academic history, there developed a body of historiographic literature.
+Historiography is the study of the methods used by historians in developing history as an academic discipline.
+By extension, the term historiography is any body of historical work on a particular subject.
+The historiography of a specific topic covers how historians have studied that topic by using particular sources, techniques of research, and theoretical approaches to the interpretation of documentary sources.
+Scholars discuss historiography by topic—such as the historiography of the United Kingdom, of WWII, of the pre-Columbian Americas, of early Islam, and of China—and different approaches to the work and the genres of history, such as political history and social history.
+Beginning in the nineteenth century, the development of academic history produced a great corpus of historiographic literature.
 The extent to which historians are influenced by their own groups and loyalties—such as to their nation state—remains a debated question.